swiss-ai-center/a-guide-to-mlops/docs/advanced-concepts/train-the-model-on-a-kubernetes-cluster-with-cml/index.md

 On GitHub, you can see the pipeline running on the **Actions** page.

 On Google Cloud Console, you can see the pod that has been created on the **Kubernetes Engine > Workloads** page.
+Open the pod and go to the **YAML** tab to see the configuration of the pod.
+You should notice that the pod has been created with the node selector `gpu=true` and that it has been created on the right node.

 This chapter is done, you can check the summary.